 You may also like: 30 Phone Wallpapers To Inspire

 2. How I feel about my work matters

 What emotions come to mind when you think about your work?

 No profession is immune to stress, but if a wave of anxiety or indifference washes over you when you think about work, this is likely effecting your life far beyond just working hours.

 Negative emotions about your work exasperate much more than just your career.
-That bitterness seeps into other parts of your life: your relationships, your hobbies, your time away from work.
+That bitterness seeps into your soul and other parts of your life: your relationships, your hobbies, your time away from work.

 This may present by you not being able to enjoy your Sunday fully because you’re dreading going into work on Monday.